adobe/aio-cli-plugin-asset-compute/README.md

 ## Installation and Usage

-For interactive use as developer, install this as [aio-cli](https://github.com/adobe/aio-cli) using:
+For interactive use as developer, install this as [aio-cli](https://github.com/adobe/aio-cli) plugin using:

 ```
 aio plugins:install @adobe/aio-cli-plugin-asset-compute